Nikkei heads for best January performance since 1999

 TOKYO, Jan 31 Japan's Nikkei share average

-was set to end a three-day losing run on Tuesday and headed for
+was on track to snap a three-day losing run on Tuesday and

 "There is a ceiling among market players of exhaustion of